cazyw/spotify-playlist-backup/README.md

 # Status

 The project is complete.
 Further tweaks and modifications may be made if anything comes up:
-* Possible further research into Spotify's authorisation workflows
+* Possible further research into Spotify's authorisation workflows and addition of refresh tokens

 # Discussion